govau/ict-procurement-taskforce/README.md

 # ICT Procurement Taskforce "Microsite"
 ## What is this?
 This is a HTML version of the ICT Procurement Taskforce website.
 The site has been migrated from the Department of Prime Minister and Cabinet to the Digital Transformation Agency.
+Other than the removal of the form, some minor changes the content is the same.

 ## Installation